Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Silent bugs in Keras and TensorFlow

 \item \textbf{Engine:} The engine module on which Keras framework is based.
 It contains most of the basic classes that are used in every other module, \eg{} the \enquote{base layer} class from which all layers are then derived.
 This module is not meant to be accessible to the user, but as it is the foundation of the whole framework, many issues referenced this module.

-\item \textbf{Wrapper:} This encompasses function to facilitate usage of other library by Keras, mostly Scikit-Learn functions.
+\item \textbf{Wrapper:} This encompasses functions to facilitate the usage of other libraries by Keras, mostly Scikit-Learn functions.

-\item \textbf{Backend:} The backend module regroups mathematical or utility functions implemented in a way such as Keras can use them more efficiently along side its other components, as well as a lot of parameters settings for precision calculation. \end{itemize}
+\item \textbf{Backend:} The backend module regroups mathematical or utility functions implemented in a way such as Keras can use them more efficiently alongside its other components, as well as a lot of parameter settings for precision calculation. \end{itemize}

 Figure \ref{fig:components-impact} illustrates the distribution of buggy components across the selected issues along with the cross-check analysis of the impact level given a component affected.
 The most impacted components of the API are \enquote{Engine} (19 samples), \enquote{Layer} (14 samples) and \enquote{Model} (13 samples).
 Note that the \enquote{Engine} component is not part of the API documentation as it is a part of Keras backbone and as such should not be accessed directly by the user.
 Hence, one may expect that this component becomes the most affected one, as it is part of the core of the framework, which all other components use.
-The two others are among the most used components as they encompass function and classes that are necessary to define the model layout and inner work.
-Also note the category \enquote{TF} that represents any component not related to Keras.
-We came across some issues where users reported the problem being a Keras issue but further investigation revealed the root cause was not related to Keras itself, but to TensorFlow other modules.
-While they are not Keras components, we show them alongside others for consistency.
+The two others are among the most used components as they encompass functions and classes that are necessary to define the model layout and inner work.
 The biggest portion of high-impact scenarios reside in \enquote{Engine} component and \enquote{Wrapper} is the host of only 1 low-impact issue.
 From a different point of view, all issues in \enquote{Saving} are high-impact ones.
-Moreover, almost half of issues in \enquote{Layer} and \enquote{Backend} have high impacts.
+Moreover, almost half of the issues in \enquote{Layer} and \enquote{Backend} have high impacts.
+For completeness sake, Figure \ref{fig:components-relations} shows the relationship between the components we listed.
+Note that we only display the relationships between the studied components, so we exclude external relations for the sake of readability (that is why for instance \textit{Estimator} has no connections since it does not rely on the listed components but on other TensorFlow parts).

+For precisely identifying root causes, the two first authors went through the available bug-fix commits and identified root causes independently, using the taxonomy provided by \cite{jia2021symptoms}, before solving conflicts in meetings.
+If no precise commits were available, the issue was ignored in this part as inferring a precise root cause would not be possible.
+We ended up with 29 fixing commits to analyze.
+Our results along with the distribution reported in \cite{jia2021symptoms} are presented in Table \ref{rootcausecompTable}.
+The reader may refer to \cite{jia2021symptoms} to find full descriptions of the root causes.